Turf Climate: How to Choose the Right System

 If you are installing in a region with heavy clay soil, consider adding a French drain or perimeter drainage system beneath the turf.
 Proper drainage engineering is what separates a 15-year installation from a 5-year problem.

-Turf Selection for Dry and Arid Climates
+Save Water: Picking the Perfect Turf for Arid Climates

 Dry and arid climates offer some of the strongest use cases for artificial turf.
 Replacing natural grass in a desert environment eliminates the need for constant irrigation.
 Industry estimates suggest that artificial turf saves roughly 55 gallons of water per square foot per year, a significant number in regions facing water restrictions and drought conditions.